 - The inspection body, when delegated by the Notified Body, shall take the initiative to agree a date for the inspection with the manufacturer and shall send him an audit plan prior to the inspection. - If the Notified Body wishes to, it may request to be included in the distribution list of controlled versions of the works' manual.
-Where the Notified Body is not on the distribution list, it is appropriate to request an updated copy of the works' manual before the date of the inspection. - The interval between two consecutive inspections is approximately 12 months.
-Nevertheless, an inspection must be carried out in each certified factory once per calendar year.
-This provision corresponds to the standard audit programme.
-The Notified Body may decide that an additional inspection must be organised if justified by the circumstances.
+Where the Notified Body is not on the distribution list, it is appropriate to request an updated copy of the works' manual before the date of the inspection. - The Notified Body may decide that an additional inspection must be organised if justified by the circumstances. - The manufacturer must report annually if there has been an occurrence of - new or amended key provisions; - change of Welding Coordinator; - new welding processes, type of base material and qualification report of an associated welding procedure; - new essential equipment. - Based on this information and based on the outcome of a documentary inspection, the notified body decides to carry out a factory inspection or if the documentary inspection is sufficient.